capactio/capact/docs/faq.md

 1. Kubevela uses declarative API to describe application, its configuration and dependencies.
 Capact is using workflow-based approach.
 We believe that it makes Capact more flexible, especially for day-2 operations.
     For example, with Capact you can create an advanced workflow for doing a backup.
 In the workflow first you pause an application, create volume snapshot, create DB snapshot, copy snapshot to S3 bucket and rotate the previous backups.

-1. Capact is using [Policies](./policy-configuration.md) to select implementation when deploying and managing application.
-For example, you may use SQL database in your application.
-For local development, you may choose to use PostgreSQL installed by Helm, but for production you will be using RDS.
-This again gives you more flexibility.
+1. Capact has interchangeable dependencies as a built-in feature.
+Dependencies are described using Interfaces.
+You can configure Implementation preferences for any Interface  with [Policies](./policy-configuration.md) to select Implementation based on a Interface while managing applications.
+For example, if your application depends on SQL database, for local development, you can prefer to use in-cluster PostgreSQL installed by Helm, but for production environment you prefer managed solution such as AWS RDS.

 ### Helm